Alexandrovdi/PowerBI_AI/Challenge steps/Step 1 - Setup.md

 ## Setup steps
 1. Create Storage account
-2. Create Container and name it's "Backup"
+2. Create Container and name it's "backup"
 3. Upload backup to storage.
 4. Create SQL Server (logical server)
    - In Networking menu in SQL Server, we must "Allow Azure service and resources to access this server" and we must add "Add your client IP address"